AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/upperPanel.rst

 * **Update details** — Opens the details of the calculator so that you can edit them.
 See the :ref:`Details <detailsV2>` section for more information.
 * **Show revisions** — Shows the list of revisions of the calculator.
 Learn all about the revisions feature here: :ref:`Revisions <calcRevisions>`.
 * **Publish** — Publishes the calculator onto the website.
-To avoid accidental publishing, you need to enter the slug of the calculator. **Don't publish any V2 calculators yet, as we don't have the V2 website.**
+To avoid accidental publishing, you need to enter the slug of the calculator. **Don't publish any V2 calculators unless you're strictly instructed to do so.**
 * **Clone** — Makes a temporary copy of the current calculator.
 Useful for testing a change out before saving it to a live calculator.
 See :ref:`next section <cloningCalculatorV2>` for more details.
 * **Merge to other calculator** — *Coming soon.*